The Top Activities and Attractions on Santo

 So grab your sense of adventure (and maybe some reef-safe sunscreen), because we're about to take you through the best things to do on Espiritu Santo!

 If you've heard anything about Santo, chances are that it has some unreal swimming spots known as "blue holes".
-As good as any is the Riri Blue Hole.
+One of our favourites is Santo's Blue Hole, also known as Jackie's or Nanda Blue Hole.

 Upon arrival, you'll find yourself surrounded by lush jungle with platforms for easy access, plus facilities including bathrooms and changing areas thoughtfully provided by locals.
 The blue hole itself features a swing rope for those seeking a bit of adventure, though the overall atmosphere encourages languid soaks, a little snorkelling if you have the gear, and a moment to embrace the beauty of this hidden grove.